almadomundo/dimension/README.md

 There are some agreements in code.
 If you're going to modify code, please, use them:
-* Code type-hinting: it's well-known that PHP has dynamic typing, but in most cases you can assume type of a variable is the certain moment.
+* Code type-hinting: it's well-known that PHP has dynamic typing, but in most cases you can assume type of a variable in the certain moment.
 Due to this fact I'm using following type-hinting:
   * $iVar   : for integer variables
   * $fVar   : for float variables